Liquid crystal polymers as a 3D printing feedstock

-A team from ETH Zürich, Switzerland, looked to LCPs, described by Dr Kunal Masania, Senior Scientist at the ETH Zürich Department of Chemistry, as very short polymer chains that are stiff and prefer to reside in an aligned manner as minimum entropy, as a potential new feedstock.
+A team from ETH Zürich, Switzerland, looked to LCPs, described by Dr Kunal Masania, Senior Scientist at the ETH Zürich Department of Materials, as very short polymer chains that are stiff and prefer to reside in an aligned manner as minimum entropy, as a potential new feedstock.
 The team took inspiration from the structure of natural materials, specifically the molecular alignment of silk proteins along the fibre directions in spider silk, and the way living tissue such as wood arranges fibres along stress lines throughout loaded structures, as in a wood knot.

 The team used Vectra A950 as the LCP, comprising p-hydroxybenzoic acid and 2-hydroxy-6-naphthoic acid, chosen for its strong mechanic properties after fibre spinning.
 Masania told Materials World, ‘It was possible to reproduce this high alignment during the extrusion from an FDM nozzle by using LCP as an FDM feedstock material.
 The anisotropic fibre properties were utilised by tailoring the local orientation of the print path according to the specific loading conditions imposed by the environment.’